 From the Inner ShellSo far from the Surface, execution or indentured servitude are more common punishments than Surface Exile.
 From the Inner Shell, both are considerably easier for the authorities to levy.
 Exile is a sentence that sends a message; to rabble-rousers, to enemies of the rich and powerful or other undesirables.

-At the Outer ShellWith much easier access to the Surface, magistrates and vengeful nobility have a much easier time to issue the sentence of surface-exile.
-As such, most of the Exiled hail from the Outer Shell and the sentence has become a tool for those in power to dispose of malcontents and misfits as well as true criminals.
+At the Outer ShellWith easier access to the Surface, magistrates and vengeful nobility quicker to issue the sentence of Surface-exile.
+Most of the Exiled hail from the Outer Shell, with only a handful from deeper within the caverns.
+It has become a tool for the powerful to dispose of malcontents and misfits as well as true criminals.

-War-Exiled In at least once instance, bitterly fought wars have lead to spiteful conquerers emptying entire lineages or city blocks out into the wastelands above, declaring them all Exile.
-Such things are rare, but the infamous Third Eye Tribe owes its cohesive structure to ancestors who were all exiled at once.
+War-Exiled On occasion, bitterly fought wars have lead to spiteful conquerers banishing entire lineages or villages out into the wastelands above, declaring them all Exile.
+Such things are rare, but the infamous Third Eye Tribe owes its cohesive structure to ancestors who were all exiled as one.

 Life In Exile

 Most Exiles live nomadic lives, fleeing from storms and monsters, or searching for new resources.
 When Exiled meet, they sometimes join together, forming small tribes.
 Their numbers are rarely great, and child mortality on the Surface is high.
 Most die out within a few generations - some remain long enough to forget all aspects of their life within the caverns.
 Other times, one of the two becomes a meal for the other.
 Exiled are lurking threat to prospectors and adventurers who brave the Surface.
 Necessity and desperation drive the Exiled to see them as sources of food, and equipment they can't otherwise get.
 Cannibalism is common among Exiled, and some become raiders and brigands that plague Surface settlements.